Causes and Management of Hearing Loss

 What follows would be (re)habilitation process whereby the individual with hearing impairment is trained to listen with their amplification devices.
 This might be a long and trying process as the sounds from hearing aid might be different than what the individual is used to or the processing of sound by the cochlea is abnormal causing a lot of fine-tuning to be done before the hearing aids or cochlear implant is accepted.

 The notion that a deaf individual cannot hear and a deaf child is also destined to be mute is outdated.
-Technological advancements and knowledge has given these individuals the key to overcome the handicapping effects of hearing loss.
-However, the only way that this can be achieved is if each and every one of us knows what hearing loss is and what we have to do in order to help someone with hearing loss to address their problem.
+Technological advancements and knowledge have given these individuals the key to overcoming the handicapping effects of hearing loss.
+However, the only way that this can be achieved is if each and every one of us knows what hearing loss is and what we have to do in order to help someone with hearing a loss to address their problem.